stefanmos/Sutairu/README.md

 ### Updates:
 - Added Animate.css
 - Added Vendor Prefixes for animations
-- Restructured a lot of the SASS
+- Restructured a lot of the Sass
 - Bug Fixes

 ### Build list (To Do):